$\Phi$-DVAE: Physics-Informed Dynamical Variational Autoencoders for Unstructured Data Assimilation: Related Work

-Another related class of methods are called deep \gls*{SSM}s, see, e.g., \citet{bayer2014learning}, \citet{krishnan2015deep}, and \citet{karl2017deep}.
-These works assume that the parametric form of the SSM is unknown, and replace these transition and emission distributions with neural network models, which are trained based on an ELBO.
-They harness the representational power of deep neural networks to directly model transitions between high-dimensional states.
+A related class of methods are deep \gls*{SSM}s~\citep{bayer2014learning,krishnan2015deep,karl2017deep}.
+These works assume that the parametric form of the SSM is unknown, and replace the transition and emission distributions with \gls*{NN} models, which are trained based on an ELBO.
+They harness the representational power of deep \glspl*{NN} to directly model transitions between high-dimensional states.
 More emphasis is placed on generative modelling and prediction than representation learning, or system identification.
-Similarly in \citet{chung2015recurrent} the \gls*{VRNN} attempt to capture variation in highly structured time-series data, by pairing a recurrent neural network for learning nonlinear state-transitions with a sequential latent random variable model.
+We also note the related works which use VAE-type architectures for video prediction tasks~\citep{wu2021greedy,franceschi2020stochastic,babaeizadeh2022stochastic}, and the variational recurrent approach of~\citet{chung2015recurrent}, which is predominantly demonstrated on speech modelling.